valnoel/ffmpeg-kdu/.github/README.md

 ## Directory layout

-The layout is identical to `usptream` with the following exception:
+The layout is identical to `upstream` with the following exception:

 * `.github` for files specific to FFmpeg-KDU